fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 ### Languages

-**Pick up a language, and stick to it**.
+Pick up a language, and **stick to it**.
 Python, JavaScript, Java *(well, not Java, that is shit.
 "But, but, but....." shhhhhhh.)*, C++, Go, Rust, etc. are all good choices.
-In the long run, it doesn't matter which language you pick.
+It doesn't matter which language you pick.
 Real-world applications require you to know the basics and learn the rest on the go.
+You can always learn as many languages you wish.

 We start by getting into the [documentation](https://devdocs.io/cpp/), learning the basics, and then moving on to practising.
 There are a ton of tutorials on YouTube that help you learn C++.
 I am sharing a few here that I followed while I was learning to code: